Q.1. Define Marginal Physical Product.

 Q.10.
 What is the Law of Variable Proportions?

 Ans.
-Law of Variable Proportions states that as more and more units of the variable factor are employed, other inputs remaining constant, the Total Product (TP) first increases at an increasing rate, then increases at a diminishing rate and finally starts falling.
+The Law of Variable Proportions states that as more units of a variable factor are employed with other factors held constant, the Total Product first increases at an increasing rate, then increases at a diminishing rate, and finally begins to fall.
+This pattern reflects changing marginal returns to the variable factor.

 Q.11.
 Define returns to a factor.